aleksvagapitov/JekyllBlog/02_about.md

 permalink: /about/
 ---

-Hi, my name is Aleksandr.
-I am a Computer Science student at Rutgers University.
-I currently work as an Software Engineering Intern at TDK Electronics.
-My interests include Full-Stack Development, Microservices Architecture, Software Architecture, Software Design Patterns.
-My overall objective as an engineer is to solve real world problems with technology and build products that impacts peoples lives in a positive way.
-I am currently proficient in C#, ASP.NET, SQL, Linux and Docker.
-I have some experiences with Python, Java and C. You can find my personal website as well my Github portfolio by clicking Contact Info.
+I'm Aleksandr, a software engineer and an aspiring artist.

+Currently I am a student at Rutgers University and my area of study is Computer Science.
+Additionally, I also work as a Software Engineering Intern at TDK Electronics Inc.

+As a software engineer, I write mostly in C# using ASP.NET, Javascript and Angular; In addition, I own/manage a few Linux servers and utilize Docker for deployments.
+I have also written projects using Python, Java and C.

+You can find all of my social media accounts and links in the sidebar.

 Here is <a href="/resume/Resume.pdf">my resume</a><br />